cafjs/caf_cli/README.md

 This repository contains a client CAF library for browser (using `browserify` and native websockets), cloud, scripting, and gadget (`node.js`).

-The base interface is very similar to a websocket, but CAF dynamically adds methods for remote invocation with local argument checking.
+The base interface is very similar to a websocket, but CAF dynamically adds remote invocation methods with local argument checking.

 For example, with the CA: